Agarwalsahil/Expense_Buddy/README.md

 List the ready features here:
 - You can add new expense and delete the existing expense.
 - You can add new debt of a person and also delete the same when repaid.
-- There is a bar graph for showing expense for seven days of a week.
+- There is a bar graph which shows expense statistics over seven days of a week.

 ## Screenshots